MNOWAK1234/INF6_IA/lab6 - extra - CakePHP/commands.md

 Navigate to the folder: C:\xampp\htdocs\cake

 - cake bake all
-- cake bake all GROUPS
+- cake bake all Groups
-- cake bake all USERS
+- cake bake all Users
-- cake bake all EMPLOYEES
+- cake bake all Employees